-- Maximum building height two [2] levels only of habitable floor space and a total overall height of 7.0m for buildings with a concealed roof and 9.0m for buildings with a pitched roof.
-Variations from the prescribed height limits for the balance of the Council may be considered for proposed development meeting a high standard of design and management quality and the following: - An absolute maximum of three [3] levels of habitable floor space. - A total overall height of 10m for buildings with a concealed roof and 12m for buildings with a pitched roof. - The provision of perspective drawings or photographic documentation of the proposed and adjoining developments as viewed from the primary and, if applicable, secondary streets. - The provision of a shadow diagram (sun vertical angle 46°) demonstrating that no more than 35% of any one site will be overshadowed without the consent of the affected owner. - Should car parking not be provided forward of the building line, the front setback shall be at least half the building height. - Side and rear setbacks shall be at least half the building height.
+- Maximum building height two [2] levels only of habitable floor space and a total overall height of seven - [7] metres for buildings with a concealed roof and nine [9] metres for buildings with a pitched roof. - Variations from the prescribed height limits may be considered subject to the proposed development meeting a high standard of design and management quality and the following limitations: - An absolute maximum of three [3] levels of habitable floor space. - A total overall height of 10m for buildings with a concealed roof and twelve [12] metres for buildings with a pitched roof. - The provision of perspective drawings or photographic documentation of the proposed and adjoining developments as viewed from the primary and, if applicable, secondary streets. - The provision of a shadow diagram (sun vertical angle 46°). - Should car parking not be provided forward of the building line, the front setback shall be at least half the building height. - Side and rear setbacks shall be at least half the building height.